 - honoraria for chief and council if they are not salaried

-- community meeting costs (as an example, interpreter, mail-outs and hall rental)
+- community meeting costs (for example, interpreter, mail-outs and hall rental)

-- ratification costs (as an example, ratification officer and hall rental).
+- ratification costs (for example, ratification officer and hall rental)

-In cases where the claim must be ratified other than by a band council resolution, an amount not exceeding $37,500 or $25 per voting member, whichever is higher, may be included to cover the cost of ratification-related activities.
+In cases where the claim must be ratified other than by Band Council Resolution, an amount not exceeding $37,500 or $25 per voting member (whichever amount is higher) may be included to cover the cost of ratification-related activities.
 The amount will be lower if the vote is conducted by Canada.

-Eligible funding recipients subject to these guidelines are First Nations who are bands pursuant to the Indian Act and any Indigenous group which has a claim that has been formally accepted for negotiation by Canada.
+Eligible funding recipients subject to these guidelines are First Nations who are bands pursuant to the Indian Act and any Indigenous group whose claim has been formally accepted for negotiation by Canada.
 This may include First Nations who are no longer Indian Act bands following a self-government agreement, but who were bands at the time a claim arose.

 5. Eligible expenditures and maximum amount for negotiation costs loan funding

-There are 4 categories of costs for which loan funding is available:
+There are 4 categories of costs for which negotiation costs loan funding is available: